Cognigy/Documentation/docs/insights/overview.md

 - [Step Explorer](explorers/step.md)
 - [Transcript Explorer](explorers/transcript.md)

-## Local Filters
+## Filters

-The local filters are specific to an application and will be described in the corresponding section.

-## Global filter

-The global filters will be visible no matter where you navigate.
+Cognigy Insights features global and local filters.
+The filter bar only displays a small portion of the available filters openly.
+In order to access all filters, you have to click on **additional filters**.
+This list includes both global and local filters.
 Once you have changed the filters, all the data visualized in any location will respect your filter configuration.

+**Global Filters**

+Global filters apply across the entirety of Cognigy Insights.
+Once you set them up, they persist throughout your session, even if you change from one dashboard to another.

+**Local Filters**

+Local filters are specific filters, which are only available for one or a few different dashboards.
+When you switch from one board to another, they will be temporarily disabled, but not removed from your selection.

 ## User menu